Lakshmi Mittal: Early life and career

-Mittal was born in a Hindu Marwadi family.
+Mittal was born in a Marwari Hindu family.
 He studied at Shri Daulatram Nopany Vidyalaya, Calcutta from 1957 to 1964.
 He graduated from St. Xavier's College, affiliated to the University of Calcutta, with a B.Com degree in the first class.

 Lakshmi's father, Mohanlal Mittal, ran a steel business, Nippon Denro Ispat.
-In 1976, due to the curb of steel production by the Indian government, the 26-year-old Mittal opened his first steel factory PT Ispat Indo in Sidoarjo, East Java, Indonesia.
+In 1976, because of the curb of steel production by the Indian government, the 26-year-old Mittal opened his first steel factory PT Ispat Indo in Sidoarjo, East Java, Indonesia.

-In 1989 Mittal purchased the state-owned steel works in Trinidad and Tobago, which were operating at an enormous loss.
+In 1989, Mittal purchased the state-owned steel works in Trinidad and Tobago, which were operating at an enormous loss.
 He turned them into profitable ventures in a year.

-Until the 1990s, the family's main assets in India were a cold-rolling mill for sheet steels in Nagpur and an alloy steels plant near Pune.
+Until the 1990s, the family's main assets in India were a cold-rolling mill for sheet steel in Nagpur and an alloy steel plant near Pune.
 Today, the family business, including a large integrated steel plant near Mumbai, is run by his younger brothers Pramod Mittal and Vinod Mittal, but Lakshmi has no connection with it.

-In 1995 Mittal purchased the Irish Steel plant based in Cork Ireland, from the government for a nominal fee of IR£1.
+In 1995, Mittal purchased the Irish Steel plant based in Cork, Ireland, from the government for a nominal fee of IR£1.
 Only six years later in 2001 it was closed, leaving over 400 people redundant.
 Subsequent environmental issues at the site have been a cause for criticism.
 The Irish government sought a High Court judgement that Mittal's company should contribute to the cost of the clean-up of Cork Harbour, but failed.
 The clean up was expected to cost €70 million.

-Prior to December 2001, Mittal had acquired assets which he renamed Ispat Mexicana and his Kazakhstani operation Ispat Karmet.
-That month he renamed Sidex Galati to Ispat Sidex, which he had acquired in November 2001.
+Before December 2001, Mittal had acquired assets which he renamed Ispat Mexicana and his Kazakhstani operation Ispat Karmet.
+That month, he renamed Sidex Galati to Ispat Sidex, which he had acquired in November 2001.

-In October 2003, the LNM Group succeeded in concluding the $155 million transaction to pry loose the Romanian government from the control of steel assets Siderurgica Hunedoara and Petrotub Roman, the day after it took over the PHS Steel Group which include Huta Sendzimira, Huta Katowice, Huta Florian and Huta Cedler from the Polish government.
+In October 2003, the LNM Group succeeded in concluding the $155 million transaction to pry loose the Romanian government from the control of steel assets Siderurgica Hunedoara and Petrotub Roman, the day after it took over the PHS Steel Group, which included Huta Sendzimira, Huta Katowice, Huta Florian, and Huta Cedler from the Polish government.

 Petrotub Roman was renamed Ispat Tepro in the sequel.

 Mittal successfully employed Marek Dochnal's consultancy to influence Polish officials in the 2003 privatisation of PHS steel group, which was then Poland's largest.
 Dochnal was later arrested for bribing Polish officials on behalf of Russian agents in a separate affair.
-In March 2007, the Polish government said it wanted to renegotiate the 2004 sale to ArcelorMittal.

 Employees of Mittal have accused him of allowing "slave labour" conditions after multiple fatalities in his mines.
-For example, during December 2004, twenty-three miners died in explosions in his mines in Kazakhstan caused by faulty gas detectors.
+For example, during December 2004, 23 miners died in explosions in his mines in Kazakhstan caused by faulty gas detectors.

-In 2006-07, Mittal succeeded in a hostile takeover bid for Arcelor, which he renamed Arcelor Mittal.
-In so doing he obtained control of amongst others the Usinor steel assets of France, the Arbed steel assets of Luxembourg, and the Aceralia steel assets of Spain.
+In 2006–07, Mittal succeeded in a hostile takeover bid for Arcelor, which he renamed Arcelor Mittal.
+In so doing, he obtained control of, amongst others, the Usinor steel assets of France, the Arbed steel assets of Luxembourg, and the Aceralia steel assets of Spain.